 Food = jidlo

-Traditional Czech Food.
 Food in Prague is similar to other central European regional cuisines, influenced by neighbouring Hungary, Poland, Germany and Austria.
 Most dishes are prepared with meat, particularly pork.
-The national dish is roast pork, served with thinly sliced bread dumplings and a sweetish sauerkraut (vepřo-knedlo-zelo).
-Another to name is goulash (guláš) or svíčková—a strip of beef tenderloin, served in gravy and topped with cranberry relish and a lemon.
-You’ll also usually find very good roast duck, game meat or veal.
+The national dish is roast pork, served with thinly sliced bread dumplings and sweetish sauerkraut (vepřo-knedlo-zelo).
+Another to name is goulash (guláš) or svíčková—a strip of beef tenderloin served in gravy and topped with cranberry relish and a lemon.
+You’ll also usually find excellent roast duck, game meat or veal.